JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

 version = "1.0-SNAPSHOT" // Version to assign to the built artifact

 repositories { // Sources of dependencies.
 See 2️⃣
-    mavenCentral() // Google Maven repository / your company's private repository }
+    mavenCentral() // Maven Central Repository.
+See 3️⃣ }

 dependencies { // All the libraries you want to use.
-See 3️⃣
+See 4️⃣
-   // Copy dependencies' names after you find them in Maven Central Repository.
-See 4️⃣ testImplementation(kotlin("test")) // The Kotlin test library }
+   // Copy dependencies' names after you find them in a repository testImplementation(kotlin("test")) // The Kotlin test library }